EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Bradford Mott

-- Bot Blitz: A Scalable Hands-On Workshop for Teaching AI and Robotics Concepts Through Narrative-Driven Problem Solving
+- Bot Blitz: A Scalable Hands-On Workshop for Teaching AI and Robotics Concepts Through Narrative-Driven Problem Solving (Link)

-Sandra Roach; Karis Boyd-Sinkler; Visrut Sudhakar; Shaundra Daily; Miroslav Pajic; Whitney McCoy - Building AI Hardware Expertise: Edge AI Curriculum Design and Implementation in German Universities
+Sandra Roach; Karis Boyd-Sinkler; Visrut Sudhakar; Shaundra Daily; Miroslav Pajic; Whitney McCoy - Building AI Hardware Expertise: Edge AI Curriculum Design and Implementation in German Universities (Link)

 Ann-Marie Gursch; Xuanshu Luo; Lilian Hasse; Carsten Trinitis; Ulrike Lucke; Martin Werner; Milos Krstic